- About Motor Vehicle Accident Compensation

 Collect details like the following:

-• Exchange details with the other driver such as name, address, registration number, and insurance details.
+- Exchange details with the other driver (or the owner of any damaged property), including their full name, address, registration number, and insurance details.

 Immediately contact a doctor.